 4. The MCPTT server 1 determines the list of participants from the primary MC system and determines the partner MC system to be involved in the ad hoc group call based on the information present in the information element Criteria for determining the participants.
 This information element carries the criteria, indicator identifying pre-defined criteria, or a combination of both.

-NOTE 1: The content of the Criteria information element, the details of the pre-defined criteria, and the way how their MCPTT server determines the list of participants are left to implementation.
+NOTE 1: The content of the Criteria information element, the details of the pre-defined criteria, and the way how the MCPTT server determines the list of participants are left to implementation.

 5. If the MCPTT server 1 needs to involve the partner system based on the agreement and based on the criteria for determining the participant list, it sends the ad hoc group call get userlist request to the MCPTT server 2.
-This request carries the criteria specified in the step 1.
+This request carries the criteria to be used by the partner MC system and is equal or derived from the criteria received in the step 1.
+Depending on the criteria provided and based on local policy, the MCPTT server may modify the value of the criteria received in step 1 to determine the list of participants to the call resulting criteria for determining the list of participants.

 6. MCPTT server 2 evaluates the criteria and determines the participants satisfying the criteria (i.e., MCPTT client 3 and MCPTT client 4) and sends the response containing the list of MCPTT users satisfying the criteria.
 The partner MCPTT server may apply local policies if any while determining the participants satisfying the criteria.